stonepros/stone/doc/mgr/dashboard.rst

 * **Client READ/Write**: Displays an overview of client input and output operations.
-* **Client Throughput**: Displays the data transfer rates to and from Ceph clients.
+* **Client Throughput**: Displays the data transfer rates to and from Stone clients.
 * **Recovery throughput**: Displays rate of cluster healing and balancing operations.
 * **Scrubbing**: Displays light and deep scrub status.

 Supported Browsers
 ^^^^^^^^^^^^^^^^^^

-Ceph Dashboard is primarily tested and developed using the following web
+Stone Dashboard is primarily tested and developed using the following web
 browsers:

 +---------------------------------------------------------------+---------------------------------------+